axe-selenium-python/axe-selenium-python/README.rst

 ------------

 Fork the repository and submit PRs with bug fixes and enhancements;
 contributions are very welcome.

+Node dependencies must be installed by running `npm install` inside the axe-selenium-python directory.

-You can run the tests using `tox <https://tox.readthedocs.io/en/latest/>`_:
+You can run the tests using
+`tox <https://tox.readthedocs.io/en/latest/>`_:

 .. code-block:: bash